“[Herod] undertook a very great work, that is, to build of himself the temple of God.” -Flavius Josephus

 The walls were 16.4 feet thick and 130 feet tall and made of huge block-shaped stones weighing an average of ten tons each.
 No mortar was used, so the stones were placed extremely flush to prevent shifting.
 The base of the stones was wider at the bottom than at the top, and each row of stones was three centimeters smaller than the one below to ensure the wall’s stability.

-Then Herod placed a platform made of white marble on top of the walls to create the plaza.
+Herod then placed a platform made of white marble on top of the walls to create the plaza.
 It was 150-feet high and 150-feet wide according to Josephus, and it was covered in gold.
 It’s said the plaza reflected the sun so brightly that no one could look at it directly without being momentarily blinded.

 The plaza included a portico, enormous overpasses, a number of staircases and courts connecting three levels, ritual bathing pools, money exchange areas, meeting areas, and the Holy of Holies (the Temple proper) which was separated from the rest of the Temple by a veil.
 An altar for burnt offerings measuring 75 square feet was placed directly in front of the Temple’s bronze doors.

 The plaza had eight gates including the Golden Gate through which Jesus entered the city on Palm Sunday.
-The main western gate called the Gate of Coponius was covered with a golden vine along with a Roman golden eagle that was taken down upon Herod’s death.
+The main western gate called the Gate of Coponius was covered with a golden vine along with a blasphemous Roman golden eagle that was taken down upon Herod’s death.

 In the northwest corner was the Antonia Fortress where Roman soldiers were housed as well as a few offices for Roman government officials.